amitkhare/slim-hmvc/README.md

 Replace `[my-app-name]` with the desired directory name for your new application.
 You'll want to:

-* Point your virtual host document root to your new application's `public/` directory.
+* Point your virtual host document root to your new application's `public/` directory. or use provided .htaccess to redirect all calls to `public/` directory.
 * Ensure `app/logs/` is web writeable.

 That's it!

 # Usage
-Need to work on that too.
+Need to work on that.